An overview of the Benchmarks page

 - All global benchmark data is based on a rolling average of the last 6 months of anonymized data from all HappySignals customers

-- Your scores that are compared to the benchmark, is based on the selected time period.
+- Your scores which are compared to the benchmark, are based on the selected time period.

 - Red indicating not being as good as the global benchmark

 - Green indicating being better than the global benchmark

 The first section shows the Happiness and Lost time of your ticket-based incidents or requests.

 Benchmark data is not available yet for other IT touchpoints.